merijndejonge/DgmlBuilder/README.md

                 Category = x.ComponentType
             });
     ```
-    As we'll see shortly, you can defien multiple node builders for different types in your model.
-For instance, if your model also contains `Interface` as type, you can instantiate a specific node builder for this type.
+    As we'll see shortly, you can define multiple node builders for different types in your model.
+For instance, if your model also contains `Interface` as type, you can instantiate a specific node builder for this type too.
 * `EdgeBuilder` These are builders for constructing edges in your graph.
 For instance, if there is a `Call` relation in your model to represent methods calls from one component to another, you could instantiate an edge builder as follows:
     ```csharp
     new LinkBuilder<Call>(